Last Updated: 1st March 2023

 Model Answer 1: (View: the advantages outweigh the disadvantages)

 Let us start by considering the disadvantages of offering a foreign language in primary school even though they are scarce.
-One of the main disadvantages is that children can get confused with the first language and could mix it up when they use both languages.
-For example, when learning French, native English students have a likelihood to get confused and use certain words of English in French and vice versa.
+One of the main disadvantages is that children can get confused with their first language and could mix it up when they use both languages.
+For example, when learning French, native English students have a likelihood of getting confused and using certain words of English in French and vice versa.

 To conclude, I hope that the government will take the necessary steps to introduce a foreign language in elementary education in the coming future to pave the way for an intellectual and skilled generation.